benwerd/technology-assessment/Rubric.md

 - Will the vendor use its data to advertise to its users?
 - Does the vendor maintain a perpetual license to use your data?
 (For example, some social media platforms do this.)
 - Does the vendor store or process data in a different nation?
 Which one(s)?
 Which privacy legislation is it governed by?
+- Will your data be used to train a neural network that will be shared with other customers?

 ### Reliability